Chrysler Auto Strike: Legacy

 Detroit's auto manufacturing company had gone through dramatic changes during the 1930s.
-From the Ford Strike to the Chrysler Strike, the Union had won the glorious battle for better working places and better experience.
+From the Ford Strike to the Chrysler Strike, the union had won the battle for better working places and better experience.
 From the early days of Ford Motor's revolutionary assembly line and the $5 work days to the Detroit union town, it prepared the United States for the terrible World War II.
 The Chrysler Slowdown Strike had been the unsung hero of the upcoming struggle that the United States would experience.

 The UAW-CIO had won the battle at last and had borne its first fruit.
 Under the leadership of Walter Reuther, who later would be elected President of the union, it grew rapidly through a series of successful strikes and political alliance.
 Not long after the Chrysler Strike, the UAW had set its sight on the Ford Motor Factory, which had long resisted unionization.